SpenserScruggs/DeltaArm_UI/README.md

 File contains all components needed for creation of the arm, as well as the prices, size, mass, and location of purchase of the components.

+Manufacturing Plan:

+Document provides step by step instructions for how to assemble the project.